Why you should separate OKR and compensation

 - Calculating the bonus based on who has the best negotiating skills to reduce the goals is “subjective”;

 - Project/resource allocation is arbitrary.
-Sometimes the organization needs somebody to turnaround a trouble project, which may hurt his/her bonus in the short run – which is usually compensated by spot bonuses.
+Sometimes the organization needs somebody to turn around a troubled project, which may hurt his/her bonus in the short run – which is usually compensated by spot bonuses.

-As with stretch goals/moonshots, I strongly recommend that you don’t adopt this model in the beginning.
+As with moonshots, I strongly recommend that you don’t adopt this model in the beginning.
 Do not change your compensation model before having a stable and mature OKR capability in your organization.

 And how about sales quotas?